dismal002/usbtool/README.md

 ## USB Creator Pro

-USB Creator Pro is a modified version of the [Chromebook Recovery Utility](https://chromewebstore.google.com/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm?hl=en) used to recover Chromebooks in an inoperable state.
+USB Creator Pro is a modified version of the [Chromebook Recovery Utility](https://chromewebstore.google.com/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm?hl=en).
 USB Creator Pro allows the use of a remote file specifying available images, allowing (format described below).
 USB Creator Pro also allows the use of 'bin', 'zip', 'tar', 'xz', 'iso' , and  'img' file types without renaming.
+Please note that since this extension uses imageWriterPrivate you will not be able to create an extension based on this to publish on the webstore.

 ## Remote Image Server Confirguration